Skip to Content

 Which hummingbird has a long tail?

 You’ll find the Booted Racket-tail Hummingbird sporting an impressive long tail.
 It’s a unique sight with its racquet-shaped tail feathers.
+Birds employ various visual displays, such as flaunting stunning plumage to captivate a mate during bird behavior mating rituals, to showcase their unique characteristics.
 These tiny birds use their elongated tails for courtship displays and aerodynamic maneuvers.

 How do birds with long tails preen effectively?